 Data Processing Agreement

-This Data Processing Agreement ("DPA") forms part of and is incorporated into any Master Service Agreement or Statement of Work ("Agreement") between ShiftNode Digital s.r.o. and the Client.
-This DPA is drafted in compliance with Regulation (EU) 2016/679 (GDPR), specifically Article 28, and applicable Czech data protection law as supervised by the Úřad pro ochranu osobních údajů (ÚOOÚ).
+This public Data Processing Agreement ("DPA") template is provided for transparency and procurement review.
+It applies only when incorporated into, referenced by, or executed with a Master Service Agreement, Statement of Work, or other written agreement between ShiftNode Digital s.r.o. and the Client.
+This DPA is drafted with reference to Regulation (EU) 2016/679 (GDPR), including Article 28, and applicable Czech data protection law as supervised by the Úřad pro ochranu osobních údajů (ÚOOÚ).

 1. Definitions